 Unitholders can redeem all or any portion of Units held by such Unitholder for a redemption price per Unit equal to the net asset value per the applicable Unit with the exception of the restrictions on assignments.
-See "Redeeming Units" on page 33 of this Simplified Prospectus for details.
+See "Redeeming Units" of this Simplified Prospectus for details.